 Qualifying for a Home Construction Loan

 Now that you have a plan for your new home, it’s time to qualify for your construction loan.
-In many ways, the process is the same as qualifying for a traditional mortgage.
+In many ways, the process is the same as qualifying for a traditional mortgage loan.
 The construction loan lender will review your financial situation and decide if you present a relatively low risk.
 Some of the things that a construction loan provider looks at include:

 - Debt-to-income (DTI) ratio: As with a regular mortgage, the lower your debt-to-income ratio, the better off you’ll be.
-Most lenders require that your DTI be no more than 45% of your monthly income.
+Most lenders require that your DTI be no more than 45% of your gross monthly income.

 By planning ahead and making sure your finances are in order, you have a better chance of qualifying for a construction loan.